vcflib/bio-vcf/README.md

   sys     0m7.982s
 ```

-and parsing 650 Gb GATK Illumina Hiseq VCF and evaluating the results
+and parsing a 650 Mb GATK Illumina Hiseq VCF file and evaluating the results
-to a BED format on a 16 core machine:
+to a BED format on a 16 core machine takes

 ```sh
   time bio-vcf --num-threads 36 --filter 'r.chrom.to_i>0 and r.chrom.to_i<21 and r.qual>50' --sfilter '!s.empty? and s.dp>20' --eval '[r.chrom,r.pos,r.pos+1]' < test.large2.vcf > test.out.3